bloxstreet/support/guides/training-guide.md

 LRs should continue standing on the red lines after the presentation has concluded.

 **Co-Host:** *LRs, please remain on the red lines.
 You will be teleported to a trainer when one is available.
-Once you are teleported, you should NOT wander around.*
+Once you are teleported, you should NOT wander around and hold all questions until said otherwise.*

 **Host:** *On behalf of all MRs and HRs here, I wish you the best of luck in passing this training session.
 Trainers, please be patient until your LRs are teleported to you.*